dotnet/roslyn/eng-Caravela/shared/style/README.md

 To install the common code style configuration:

-1. Execute `& eng\shared\style\LinkConfiguration.ps1 -Create -Check` in PowerShell from the repository root.
-This script will link the `.editorconfig` file to the repository root and the `sln.DotSettings` next to each `.sln` solution file in the repository with a name corresponding to the solution name.
+1. Execute `& eng\shared\style\Install.ps1 -Create -Check` in PowerShell from the repository root.
+This script will link the `.editorconfig` file to the repository root.

-> Note: `LinkConfiguration.ps1` script needs to be executed every time a solution file name is created or its name changes.

 2. Import the `CodeQuality.props` script to the `Directory.Build.props` script: